Dom19740/Test-5000-Logic/README.md

 ## Future Improvements

-- Add rules of play.
+- Add rules of play and scoring.
 - Add support for customizable rules.
 - Enhance UI with animations or sound effects.
 - Implement a database for saving game progress.